Bobbie Sutton Counsellor & Psychotherapist

 - Will therapy make me better?

 Whilst not eliminating the external pressures we all live with, therapy can help you to better understand your feelings and reactions to situations and can provide strategies for coping with difficulties.
-Therapy aims to help you to feel calmer and more confident in yourself, whilst handling the everyday pressures of your life more effectively.
+Therapy aims to help you to feel calmer and more confident in yourself, whilst managing the everyday pressures of your life more effectively.